-Any set of `single particle functions', ${\{\varphi_i\}}$, which is a complete orthonormal basis of ${\lebesgue(\realone^3,\complex)}$, can be expressed as the union of an infinite number of different, but not all mutually disjoint, sets that each contains exactly $N$ of the single particle functions.
-From each of those subsets, a different ${N}$-particle Slater determinant can be formed, and the set of all those Slater determinants is a complete orthonormal basis of the subspace of ${\lebesgue(\realone^{3N},\complex)}$ containing only its anti-symmetric elements.
-Therefore, the statistical microstate of a set of mutually-repulsive and indistinguishable classical particles can be expressed exactly as a weighted sum of an infinite number of Slater determinants, or approximated by a weighted sum of a finite number of Slater determinants.
+Any set of single-particle functions ${\{\varphi_i\}}$, which is a complete orthonormal basis of ${\lebesgue(\realone^3)}$, defines an infinite set of ${\Nelec}$-particle Slater determinants.
+The set of Slater determinants is a complete orthonormal basis of the subspace of ${\lebesgue(\realone^{3\Nelec})}$ that comprisess its anti-symmetric elements.
+Therefore the statistical state $\Psi$ of the microstructure of a set of mutually-repulsive and indistinguishable classical particles can be expressed exactly as a weighted sum of an infinite number of Slater determinants, or approximated by a weighted sum of a finite number of Slater determinants.

-If it is approximated by a single Slater determinant, the particle density is approximated as ${n(\rvec)\approx \sum_{i=1}^N \abs{\varphi_i(\rvec)}^2}$, and the \emph{Pauli exclusion principle} applies.
-The exclusion principle is how anti-symmetry (i.e., the requirement that no two particles can occupy the same position) manifests mathematically when a statistical microstate is approximated by a single determinant: if two of the single particle functions contributing to the determinant are the same, the determinant vanishes.
-When a statistical microstate is approximated by a sum of Slater determinants, the exclusion principle applies to each determinant individually.
+I have discussed various kinds of single-particle statistical states, or \emph{orbitals}, in a many-particle system.
+Orbitals play important roles in both the MTOP and in commonly-used and commonly-taught models of chemical bonding.